Ulu-pro/cinema-backend/README.md

 # cinema-backend
-The Cinema
+The Cinema.

-Diagram of database schema
+Diagram of database schema:

 ![Diagram](diagram.png)